Is Valentine's Day just for cards and gifts, or could it be a chance to reflect on the way we treat those we love?

 There’s no denying that relationships can be hard work, they require patience, time and grace.
-As Brené Brown, American scholar, author and Ted Fellow reminds us “love is not something we give or get; it is something that we nurture and grow, a connection that can only be cultivated between two people when it exists within each one of them”.
+As Brené Brown, American scholar, TED Fellow, and author reminds us: 'love is not something we give or get; it is something that we nurture and grow, a connection that can only be cultivated between two people when it exists within each one of them.'

 At Restored, we want to encourage a culture of healthy relationships.
 This starts with reminding ourselves of how we and our partner are wired.
 We are all uniquely made and receive love in different ways – for some of us feeling appreciated by our partner could be being made a cup of tea at the end of a hard day, for others, words are powerful and we feel built up when we are reaffirmed.
 It’s important to know these traits in ourselves and our partner.

-Our challenge for you is to take the test here to identify your own love languages, and to encourage your partner (or your friends and family) to do the same.
+Our challenge for you is to take the test to identify your own love languages, and to encourage your partner (or your friends and family) to do the same.
+This self-awareness is valuable for all our relationships, not just those of a romantic kind, so this quiz is for single people just as much as those who are married or in a couple!